ryankdaly/hobgoblin/README.md

 - note that the hobgoblin engine is specifically designed for the game goblin_kingdom to speedup development time but the open source engine and instructional docs are intended to provide the tools for other developers to modify and use engine as they see fit for their game without a paywall

 **Why** Hobgoblin?
-- many existing engines are built for general purpose game creation. engines such as unity, unreal, and godot do not cater to memory determinism or simulation cadence. for large scale simulations with many long lived AI agents, these engines are not sustainable. this includes network level determinism. as such, hobgoblin aims to provide a high degree of optimization and scalability in regard to cadence and memory for deterministic simulations that other engines do not provide.
+- many existing engines are built for general purpose game creation. engines such as unity, unreal, and godot are all great and should be used for most games, but do not cater to memory determinism or simulation cadence. for large scale simulations with many long lived npcs, these engines are not optimized. this includes network level determinism. as such, hobgoblin aims to provide a high degree of optimization and scalability in regard to cadence and memory for deterministic simulations that other engines do not provide.
 ## REQUIREMENTS
 ### BUILD ENVIRONMENT
 - **OS:** Windows 10/11 (x64)